Pablo Ocampo

-Pablo Ocampo y de León (January 25, 1853 – February 5, 1925) was a Filipino lawyer, nationalist, a member of the Malolos Congress, inaugural holder of the office of Resident Commissioner from the Philippine Islands to the United States Congress alongside Benito Legarda and a member of the 2nd Philippine Legislature.
-He gave his service to his country and helped to bring about the peaceful transition of the Philippines from being a colony of Spain for more than 300 years (1565 to 1898) to what will later become the American Commonwealth of the Philippines.
+Pablo de León Ocampo, Sr. (January 25, 1853 – February 5, 1925) was a Filipino lawyer, nationalist, a member of the Malolos Congress, inaugural holder of the office of Resident Commissioner from the Philippine Islands to the United States Congress alongside Benito Legarda and a member of the 2nd Philippine Legislature.
+He gave his service to his country and helped to bring about the peaceful transition of the Philippines from being a colony of Spain for more than 300 years (1565 to 1898) to what would later become the American Commonwealth of the Philippines.

 Early life and education

 Ocampo was born in Quiapo, Manila, Spanish Philippines on January 25, 1853.
-His father was Andres Ocampo, a gobernadorcillo of Santa Cruz, Manila in the Spanish period, while his mother was Macaria de Leon.
+His father was Andres Ocampo, a gobernadorcillo of Santa Cruz, Manila in the Spanish period, while his mother was Macaria de Leon-Ocampo.

 Ocampo spent his secondary school years in the Colegio de San Juan de Letran and went on to take up law at the University of Santo Tomas.
 He finished his degree in March 1882 and went on to practice law in Manila.
 He studied law at San Juan de Letran College and the University of Santo Tomas graduating in 1882.

-Ocampo married Juana Zamora on September 5, 1885.
+Ocampo married Juana Zamora-Ocampo on September 5, 1885.
 The couple had twelve children but only six reached adulthood: Concepcion O. Santiago, Jesus, Pedro, Mariano, Rosario O. Alejandro, and Pacita O. Campos.
 Concepcion married Francisco Santiago, the Father of Kundiman Art Song.
-The son of Jesus, Pabling Ocampo, served the Philippine Congress representing a District of Manila prior to the declaration of Martial Law by then President Ferdinand Marcos.
+The son of Jesus, Pablo "Pabling" V. Ocampo, III served the Philippine Congress representing a District of Manila prior to the declaration of Martial Law by then President Ferdinand Marcos.
 Sandy Ocampo, the daughter of Pabling, is a former representative of the 6th District of Manila in the Philippine Congress.
 Rosario was instrumental in the rebuilding of the Antipolo Cathedral after it was destroyed during World War II.
 She became caretaker of Our Lady of Peace and Good Voyage (Spanish: Nuestra Señora de la Paz y del Buen Viaje), also known as the Virgin of Antipolo (Filipino: Birhen ng Antipolo) until her death.
 Pacita married Federico Diaz Campos who became a colonel of the Philippine Constabulary Medical Corps.